The Neuroscience School

 Neuroscience education for tomorrow's thinkers

-The Neuroscience School at Georgia State University is offering two summer short course opportunities for outstanding high school students.
-The program seeks students who excel in science and have particular interests in neuroscience.
+The Neuroscience School at Georgia State University is offering two summer short course opportunities for high school students.
+The program seeks students who enjoy science and have particular interests in neuroscience.

 Short Course 1: Neuroscience Boot Camp